INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 You can also click here for a wonderful overview and guide to more traditional Japanese toys.

-Matsuki Shoten for Japanese Paper Balloons & Toys
+No.1: Matsuki Shoten for Japanese Paper Balloons & Toys

 Find a huge range of traditional Japanese paper balloons and Japanese kids toys at this shop in Kuramae called Matsuki Shoten.

 It’s also home to a wide range of fireworks!

 No.2: Where to buy Kendama cup and ball toy?
 (Juggling toy)

 The clothes shop Decade (6 Chome-16-5 Jingumae, Shibuya City) sells a range of Kendama cup and ball catch toy.

 You can find shops selling Japanese toys including Kendama in:

 - at Meiji Shrine near Yoyogi park in their souvenir shop.